 Best Uses for Brussels Sprouts

 Brussels sprouts belong primarily in a vegetable garden, and because they have to be placed fairly far apart, the spaces between them can be shared with lower-growing veggies with which they have an affinity, such as beets, celery, onions, radishes and potatoes.
-Avoid plants with which Brussels sprouts plants don't get along, such as strawberries, kohlrabi, pole beans and tomatoes.

 While not technically an ornamental, Brussels sprouts can provide a dramatic highlight for a flower garden or herb garden and can benefit from the pest-deterring aromas of some flowers and herbs.
 Marigolds deter a number of pests and repel nematodes when tilled into the earth, and nasturtiums repel squash bugs and whiteflies.
 Some plants, such as basil, mint and garlic, protect Brussels sprouts with their pleasant or pungent aromas, and mustard can act as a trap crop, attracting insects that would otherwise attack the sprouts, allowing you to get rid of the pests by digging up the mustard plants.